cuthbertLab/music21/buildDoc/rst/overviewNotes.rst

     :width: 600

-Finally, a Chord, like a Note, can have one or my lyrics.
+Finally, a Chord, like a Note, can have one or more lyrics.
 The :meth:`~music21.note.GeneralNote.addLyric` method functions the same as it does for Note.
 In the following example, a text annotation of the Forte set class name is added to the Chord.

 >>> c2.addLyric(c2.forteClass)